 Amazon Pay:

 Amazon Pay is a popular digital payment service that enables affiliated companies to provide a seamless payment process.
 With a modest transaction fee, businesses can integrate an Amazon Pay button, enabling customers to quickly and securely pay for their purchases using their Amazon account credentials.
-Amazon Pay also supports international transactions and payments via SEPA and SWIFT.
+Amazon Pay also supports international transactions and payments via SEPA or SWIFT.
 Users also have the option to obtain an Amazon credit card without any monthly commission.

 Samsung Wallet: